Notmrbruce/c2c-bitesize/readme.md

 1. Locate the module's JSON file in `data/modules/`
 2. Edit the file to update content
 3. Save the file and reload the application

+## Adding New Learning Methods

+To add a new learning method to a module:

+1. Add the method name to the `methods` array (e.g., `"methods": ["flashcards", "quiz", "time-trial", "true-false", "your-new-method"]`)
+2. Add the corresponding content under the `content` object
+3. Implement the method in app.js and add appropriate styling in styles.css

 ## Working with GitHub